 Sulopenem is a thiopenem and a member of the class of beta-lactam antibiotics, a class from which numerous safe and well tolerated antibiotics have been available for over thirty years.
-Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation documented an overall safety profile for sulopenem similar to that of the marketed carbapenems.
+Adverse event data collected as part of the Japanese Phase 2 development program with the IV formulation established an overall safety profile for sulopenem.
 We view the clinical safety profile of sulopenem established by the Japanese data as also relevant and supportive of oral sulopenem because it metabolizes to the active metabolite, sulopenem, in plasma.
 A summary of the adverse event data from the Japanese program is provided below: